janw-me/disable-full-site-editing/readme.txt

 > *⚠️ Full site editing is in beta, therefore there might be compatability bugs.*
 For the coming months I'll keep testing the plugin with new (beta) releases or gutenberg and WordPres.
+Also between 20 - 26 July I'm on vacation so I can't answer support questions.
+Yes, the day the big 5.8 update lands I'm on vacation...
+Live happens.

  - If you find a bug,
  - If you have questions,